Company History and Vision

 It sounds interesting, but does my company really need this?

 Whether we are aware of it or not, we tell compelling stories to customers, colleagues, and on social media every day.
-Empower your staff with the skills to recognize their unique comic voice and unlock their personal potential.
-They will learn how to systematically avoid inappropriate humor while coming to appreciate the ways in which we are all comically similar.
+Empower your staff with the skills to recognize their unique voice.
+They will learn how to systematically avoid inappropriateness by appreciating how we are all comically similar.

 But my staff is shy.
 What if they are not interested in storytelling?

-Programs are designed for each and every participant to gain a whole new perspective on themselves as well as others, regardless of their level of active engagement, including those who consider themselves introverts or those we might consider naturally witty.
+Programs are designed for each and every participant to gain a new perspective on themselves, and thus, others, regardless of their level of active engagement.
+This includes those who consider themselves introverts or those we might consider naturally witty.

 How do you avoid potentially offensive humor?

-We focus on our self-deprecating actions, reactions, even automatic physiology responses which make light of common responses to conflict and disappointment.
-Humor at another's expense is differentiated from humor which resonates with audiences based on our shared humanity and which demonstrates self-awareness, authenticity and integrity, and which also provides personal clarity.
+Humor at another's expense is clearly and easily differentiated from humor which resonates with audiences based on our shared humanity and which demonstrates authenticity, humility, and self-awareness.

 I highly recommend the Comic Storytelling course.
 Each of the two three-hour sessions were interesting, fun, and flew by time-wise.
 For me it was both very challenging and fun.
 To quote the Monty Python series, "And now for something completely different."